info-201a-wi22/final-project-starter-ramshas77/docs/p01-proposal.md

 ## Appendix A:

 **Questions**
-1. If we feel like we've taken on a bigger workload than we can handle (particularly with the research questions) are we allowed to drop or change some of the research questions? or is this project proposal set in stone?
+1. If we start to feel like we've taken on a bigger workload than we can handle (particularly with the research questions) are we allowed to drop or change some of the research questions?
+Or is this project proposal set in stone?